People's Question Time Bexley

 People's Question Time is a chance for Londoners to ask the Mayor, Sadiq Khan, and London Assembly Members about their plans and priorities for the city.

-Gareth Bacon, Assembly Member for Bexley and Bromley, will chair the event.
+Gareth Bacon, Assembly Member for Bexley and Bromley, chaired the event.

 - air quality and environment